vito-go/mywords/README.md

     - Execute `./bin/mywords-web-windows.exe` on Windows.
     - Execute `./bin/mywords-web-macos` on MacOS.
 - After execution, the browser will automatically open and access http://127.0.0.1:18960 or the specified port number.
+- Already integrated the web version in the mobile version, seamless learning between multiple devices.

 ## Project Structure